“I knew it had to happen, felt the tables turnin’. Got me through my darkest hour”

 Listen to the More Recipes About Music & Food Spotify Playlist

 The first time I ever got drunk, I was listening to REO Speedwagon’s Live: You Get What You Play For.
 I was hanging with the kids of my parents’ new friends in that ubiquitous feature of 70’s suburban houses: the finished basement.
 Of course, his dad had a bar down there.
 Of course, we broke into the bar and drank alcohol with soda.
 I don’t remember which alcohol, but strangely I remember REO Speedwagon.
 Specifically, that epic synth intro to “Riding The Storm Out.”
-Due largely to some combination of drunken stupor and it’s effect on musical memory, REO would end up being one of several bands on the soundtrack for my high school years.
+Due largely to some combination of drunken stupor and its effect on musical memory, REO would end up being one of several bands on the soundtrack for my high school years.
 I only owned two REO Speedwagon albums – the soundtrack to my seminal alcohol experience and the one that serves as the inspiration here.
-In my opinion, “Roll With The Changes” is second only to “Ridin’ The Storm Out” live in the REO catalog.
+In my opinion, “Roll With The Changes” is second only to the live version of “Ridin’ The Storm Out” in the REO catalog.

 My love of REO Speedwagon is not the only holdover from my teenage years.
 I have a sandwich obsession that began in my teens.
 I believe there is no better meal than some sort of filling between two slices of great bread.
-Hell – even not so great bread.
+Hell, even not-so-great bread.
 Adding melted cheese and grilling the bread only makes a perfect thing more perfect.
 While I am a fan of melts in all their various forms (patty, Reuben, turkey, etc.), the Tuna Melt tops my list.
 When I can’t think of anything else I want to eat, I inevitably end up making a tuna melt.

 I prefer a simple mayo-based tuna salad for a sandwich.
 Mediterranean style tuna salad – with a vinaigrette and capers – is great on greens but has no place in a sandwich.
-Go light on the mayo – it should be dressed not costumed – with just enough celery to add crunch.
+Go light on the mayo.
+It should be dressed not costumed with just enough celery to add crunch.
 I grew up with red onion in tuna salad, but now prefer the sweet herbal flavor of scallions.
 Toss in a bit of lemon juice, red wine vinegar & fresh herbs and it’s good to go.

 So what’s up with the potato chips as a topping?
 I don’t remember when I started this with tuna salad.
 Likely during those formative teen sandwich years where I developed the belief all sandwiches needed something on the side.
 That side was (and is) usually chips.
-Trust me – nothing pulls a tuna sandwich together better than a few salty crunchy chips placed between tuna and bread.
+Trust me, nothing pulls a tuna sandwich together better than a few salty crunchy chips placed between tuna and bread.